Dating Advice

 Here is the core issue with this advice: it treats your personality like something fixed.
 Like there is a "real you" sitting fully formed somewhere inside, and you just need to let it out.
 But that is not how people work.

 Your "self" is not a static thing.
 It is a snapshot.
 It changes based on what you have experienced, what you have practiced, and what situations you have been in.
 The version of you that freezes when a stranger makes eye contact is not the "real" you.
-It is the unpracticed you.
-It is the version of you that has never been given the tools or the reps to handle that moment.
+It is the unpracticed you, the version of you that has never been given the tools or the reps to handle that moment.
 If this sounds familiar, you might want to read about why being unpracticed is not the same as being introverted.

 Telling someone to "be confident" is like telling someone who can't swim to "just float."